-The Marshfield R-1 Gifted Program is intended for the academically gifted student, and is designed to meet the students' special needs.
+The Marshfield R-1 Gifted Program is intended for the academically gifted student, and is designed to meet the students'; special needs.
 It is based upon a continued commitment to foster the development of each gifted student's potential by providing acceleration and enrichment through a qualitatively different environment.
+Identified students in grades Kindergarten-8th grade attend a "pull out" program with a Resource Room Teacher providing direct instruction designed to meet the academic and affective needs of gifted students.